Research Methods

 Module description

-We also host an online, self-study statistics bridging course for students who require extra support on statistics, or those who would like a refresher.
+We also host an online, self-study statistics bridging course if you require extra support on statistics or would like a refresher.
 This bridging course is entirely optional and is not assessed.

 Learning objectives